adityakemal/personalweb_namecardStyle/README.md

 In the project directory, you can run:

-# CHECK IN MY WEB : adityakemal.fun
+# CHECK IN MY WEB : https://adityakemal.fun

 ### `npm start`